The amount of weight you can carry as payload on a trailer in the UK depends on a number of factors which can get confusing.

 The following refers to GCW/GVWs described by the DfT in the UK:

-(b) Conditions: - each vehicle must have at least 3 axles. - drive axle has twin tyre and road friendly suspension and maximum of 10.5 tonnes, or each driving axle is fitted with twin tyres and has a maximum of 8.5 tonnes - trailer has road friendly suspension
+(b) Conditions: each vehicle must have at least three axles; the drive axle must have twin tyres and road-friendly suspension with a maximum of 10.5 tonnes, or each driving axle must have twin tyres and a maximum of 8.5 tonnes; and the trailer must have road-friendly suspension.

-(d) Powered by a low pollution engine (being at least Euro 2).
+(d) Powered by a low-pollution engine (at least Euro 2).

 EU

-The weight limits in the EU are very similar with the exception that there is a 40,000kgs capped GVW limit.
+The weight limits in the EU are very similar, with the exception that there is a 40,000 kg capped GVW limit.

 ZEVs

 The weight of a ZEV compared to a diesel equivalent is irrelevant.
-If a ZEV weighs more than its diesel equivalent + 2,000kgs, then your payload potential will be reduced accordingly.
+If a ZEV weighs more than its diesel equivalent plus 2,000 kgs, then your payload potential will be reduced accordingly.

 GVW and "O" Licence Registration

-As operators are required to register what GVW they want an artic combination to run at (and pay the relevant licence fee), it is possible to downrate this limit so it's important to understand what is covered on your "O" licence.
-For instance, a 3 axle tractor unit with 3 axle trailer could be rated at 44 tonnes max, but it could be registered on the "O" licence at just 38 tonnes for instance to reduce the licence fee.
+As operators are required to register what GVW they want an artic combination to run at (and pay the relevant licence fee), it is possible to downrate this limit, so it’s important to understand what is covered on your "O" licence.
+For instance, a 3-axle tractor unit with 3-axle trailer could be rated at 44 tonnes max, but it could be registered on the "O" licence at just 38 tonnes to reduce the licence fee.

 2: Working Out Your Payload Potential